Inspire the Next Generation

 Role of Teaching School Hubs

-TS Hubs will deliver ITT in their area, either as a School Direct (School based training) lead or partner school, or as a SCITT provider or partner school.
+TS Hubs will deliver ITT in their area, either as school-based training with lead partner or as a SCITT provider or partner school.

 Routes into Teaching